-To facilitate the management of item references (tags) and device item names outside of the DAServer Manager, the DAServer supports the import and export of device item data in a comma separated value (CSV) file.
+To help you manage item references (tags) and device item names outside of the DAServer Manager, the DAServer supports the import and export of device item data in a comma separated value (CSV) file.
 The CSV functions are only available when a device items tab is selected.